-A total of 24 cases have been diagnosed in DeWitt County since Governor Greg Abbott declared a state of emergency on March 13, 2020.
-Eight are known to be isolating at home, fifteen have recovered, and one death in the county is attributed to COVID-19 infection of an individual with a comorbidity.
+A total of 25 cases have been diagnosed in DeWitt County since Governor Greg Abbott declared a state of emergency on March 13, 2020.
+Nine, including the most recent diagnosed case, are known to be isolating at home.
+Fifteen have recovered; and one death in the county is attributed to COVID-19 infection of an individual with a comorbidity.